esskaey/django-distill/README.md

 Assuming you have an existing Django project, edit a `urls.py` to include the `distill_path` function which replaces Django's standard `path` function and supports the new keyword arguments `distill_func` and `distill_file`.

-The `distill_func` argument should be provided with a function or callable class that returns an iterable or None.
+The `distill_func` argument should be provided with a function or callable class that returns an iterable or `None`.

 The `distill_file` argument is entirely optional and allows you to override the URL that would otherwise be generated from the reverse of the URL regex.
 This allows you to rename URLs like `/example` to any other name like `example.html`.
 As of v0.8 any URIs ending in a slash `/` are automatically modified to end in `/index.html`.
+You can use format string parameters in the `distill_file` to customise the file name, arg values from the URL will be substituted in, for example `{}` for positional args or `{param_name}` for named args.

 An example distill setup for a theoretical blogging app would be:

 ```python
 # Replaces the standard django.conf.path, identical syntax